MikkelDA/COBY/Tutorial/README.md

 ![](../figures/mixed_solvent.png)

-* **Flooding system**: A membrane system that has been flooeded with solute molecules, followed by solvation
+* **Flooding system**: A membrane system that has been flooded with solute molecules, followed by solvation

 ![](../figures/flooding_system.png)